A Crash Course In Football Point Spread Betting

 - Giants +130

-The first thing you should notice is that you would’ve enjoyed better odds on the favorite by laying your bets early.
-Had you bet on the Cowboys on Day 1, you’d only have had to bet $110 to win $100.
-Following the adjustment, you need to bet $120 to win $100.
+The first thing you should notice is that you would have enjoyed better odds on the favorite by laying your bets early.
+Had you bet on the Cowboys on day 1, you would only have had to bet $110 to win $100.
+Following the adjustment, you would now need to bet $120 to win $100.

-On the other hand, waiting for the adjustment gives you BETTER odds on the underdog.
-Had you bet $100 on the Giants on Day 1, you’d have only stood to win $110.
-Following the adjustment, you’d stand to win $130 on that same wager.
+But, on the other hand, waiting for the adjustment gives you better odds on the underdog.
+Had you bet $100 on the Giants on day 1, you would have only stood to win $110.
+Following the adjustment, you would stand to win $130 on that same wager.

-Now, let’s suppose the Cowboys’s starting QB suffers an injury before the game.
+Now let’s suppose that the Cowboys starting QB suffers an injury before the game.
 That could cause an inordinate number of bettors to bet on the Giants, once again throwing off the balance in the action.
-The bookmaker may need to adjust the spread again to compensate.
+The bookmaker may adjust the spread again to compensate.

-Anticipate movements in the point spreads.
-They can (and should) inform your betting decisions.
+Always anticipate movements in the point spreads.
+They can, and should, inform your betting decisions.

 Fade Games With Tight Spreads

-This is a simple tip, but one that’ll pay dividends for years to come.
-Avoid games where the spread is razor thin.
-It’s almost impossible to forecast the outcome, even is you’re an accomplished handicapper.
+This is a really simple tip, but one that will pay dividends for years to come.
+Avoid games where the spread is razor-thin.
+This makes it almost impossible to forecast the outcome even if you are an accomplished handicapper.
 If you cannot forecast the outcome of a game, you may as well be betting on coin tosses.

-There’s a world of football point spread betting that exists outside the NFL.
-College football is a perfect example.
-You’ll often find more opportunities there than in the NFL because bookmakers aren’t quite as astute as setting lines and deciding spreads.
-And if you are looking for a year round sport to bet on, my ultimate tennis betting guide will get you started on the right track.
+There’s a whole world of football point spread betting that exists outside of the NFL.
+A perfect example would be College Football.
+In fact, you’ll often find more opportunities there than you would in the NFL because the bookmakers aren’t quite as astute at setting lines and deciding spreads.
+If one was looking for a year-round sport to get into to bet on, this guide to Ultimate Tennis Betting can get you started off on the right track.

-Also, keep in mind that college football draws fewer bettors than the NFL.
-Consequently, bookmakers are sometimes slow to adjust their spreads to rebalance the action.
-Take advantage of their sluggishness.
+Also to keep in mind is the fact that College Football draws fewer bettors than the NFL.
+Consequently, bookmakers are sometimes slot to adjust their spreads to rebalance the action.
+You can take advantage of their sluggishness!

 The good news is that you can bet on the point spread at all online sportsbooks.
-As always I recommend staying with the reputable ones.
-As I mentioned, spread betting is the most common type of bet made on football games.
-Every sportsbook offers it.
+As always, I recommend staying with the reputable ones.
+As I mentioned, spread betting is the most common type of bet made on football games and every sportsbook offers it.

 More Great Betting Guides